hiiamboris/red-wiki/[DOC]-Type-system.md

 The major source of leverage in Red comes from a combination of one or many [key points](#Introduction) with:

 1. Availability of powerful PEG-like [parser](https://github.com/9214/docs/blob/parse/en/parse.adoc) embedded in the language, which allows verification/validation of composite values in accordance with a specific format;
+1. Support for the object-oriented reactive [model](https://doc.red-lang.org/en/reactivity.html) and ownership [system](https://www.red-lang.org/2016/03/060-red-gui-system.html) — this permits tracking, discarding, undoing and redoing changes applied to data structures, making possible implementations of constraint-based testing frameworks, design-by-contract and various forms of self-protecting and self-healing code;
 1. Emphasis on linguistic abstraction, which encourages the creation of embedded domain-specific languages (dialects) with their own type discipline (e.g. [Red/System](https://static.red-lang.org/red-system-specs.html)) or extension of the base language (e.g. [dependent types](http://red.qyz.cz/dependent-types.html));
 1. Embeddability, whereby Red can be used from confines of a preferred type system via [libRed API](https://doc.red-lang.org/en/libred.html) **†**.